JorgeAlcaldeG/netflix/README.md

 # Netflix style streaming website
-This project was made in my school days, for this reason thera are a a lot of things that today I would do different.
-This web allow the users to watch films.
+This project was developed during my academic studies.
+It simulates a streaming platform where users can browse and watch films.

 ## Technology used